***PLEASE NOTE THAT OUR HOURS OF OPERATION HAVE CHANGED***

 - REMAIN IN YOUR VEHICLE UPON ARRIVAL, please call to let us know you are here.

-- PLEASE WEAR A MASK WHEN INTERACTING WITH STAFF MEMBERS
+- PLEASE WEAR A MASK AT ALL TIMES WHEN INTERACTING WITH STAFF MEMBERS

-- In addition, clients will be asked to remove collars and leashes for patients upon admission for hospitalization or surgery whenever possible.
+- Clients will be asked to remove collars and leashes for patients upon admission for hospitalization or surgery whenever possible.

 In order to keep our clients and staff healthy, we are asking all clients the following questions: